To be eligible for certification in Ophthalmology, candidates must meet the criteria below:

 Exam Dates and Deadlines

 The Ophthalmology Written Exam is offered once a year, generally every spring.
-Retakes are offered twice a year in the spring and the fall/winter at regional Pearson VUE testing centers.
-The application period opens in the fall for spring applications and the summer/fall for fall/winter examination.
-The first application deadline will be 45 days prior to the first date of the exam administration window.
+The written exam will be remotely proctored and administered online by MonitorEDU.
+The application period opens in the fall and the first deadline will be 45 days prior to the first date of the exam administration window.
 The final deadline will be 15 days prior to the exam administration window.

 Exam Content Outline